 When we went to pick up the chicks from a local Kijiji farmer, we had brought a little Rubbermaid bin, but we soon realized that that was not going to cut it for 15 chicks.
 The next day we went to work and expanded the chick brooder.

-Our Chick Brooder
+Our DIY Chick Brooder

 Container & Bedding